 MCP Integration and the Bigger Picture

-Tool Search integrates with Anthropic's Model Context Protocol (MCP), which we've written about extensively at Growth Method.
-MCP enables standardised connections between AI agents and external tools, and we're bullish on it as the glue for the marketing stack.
+Tool Search integrates with Anthropic’s Model Context Protocol (MCP).
+MCP standardises connections between AI agents and external tools — we think it will become the connective tissue of the marketing stack.

 With the mcp-client-2025-11-20 beta header, you can defer loading MCP tools using default_config.
-This becomes particularly powerful when connecting multiple MCP servers.
-The broader vision involves AI agents navigating entire martech stacks through natural language, though current limitations prevent that reality.
+This matters most when connecting multiple MCP servers.
+The vision is AI agents navigating entire martech stacks through natural language, but current retrieval accuracy holds that back.

 The Arcade.dev Reality Check

-Here's where theory meets practice.
-The team at Arcade.dev ran an extensive test loading 4,027 tools and running 25 straightforward workflows.
-These weren't edge cases, these were everyday agentic tasks like "send an email to my colleague" or "post a message to Slack".
+The team at Arcade.dev ran a thorough test, loading 4,027 tools and running 25 straightforward workflows.
+These weren’t edge cases — they were everyday agentic tasks like “send an email to my colleague” or “post a message to Slack”.

-The results were sobering.
-Regex search achieved 56% retrieval accuracy (14 out of 25 tasks).
-BM25 performed marginally better at 64% (16 out of 25).
-Most concerningly, common tools failed retrieval: Gmail_SendEmail couldn't be found with "send email" prompts, Slack_SendMessage missed "post a message to Slack", and Zendesk_CreateTicket failed to surface for ticket creation requests.
+Regex search hit 56% retrieval accuracy (14 out of 25 tasks).
+BM25 did marginally better at 64% (16 out of 25).
+Worse, common tools failed basic retrieval: “send email” prompts couldn’t find Gmail_SendEmail, “post a message to Slack” missed Slack_SendMessage, and ticket creation requests failed to surface Zendesk_CreateTicket.

 “When ‘send an email’ can’t find Gmail_SendEmail, there’s still work to do.”